-- 1. Wait several minutes for the Cloudera Manager Server to complete its startup.
-To observe the startup process you can perform tail -f /var/log/cloudera-scm-server/cloudera-scm-server.log on the Cloudera Manager Server host.
+- 1. Wait several minutes for the Cloudera Manager Server to start.
+To observe the startup process, run tail -f /var/log/cloudera-scm-server/cloudera-scm-server.log on the Cloudera Manager Server host.
 If the Cloudera Manager Server does not start, see Troubleshooting Installation and Upgrade Problems. - 2.
-In a web browser, enter http://Server host:7180, where Server host is the fully-qualified domain name or IP address of the host where the Cloudera Manager Server is running.
-The login screen for Cloudera Manager Admin Console displays. - 3.
-Log into Cloudera Manager Admin Console with the credentials: Username: admin Password: admin.
+In a web browser, enter http://Server host:7180, where Server host is the fully qualified domain name or IP address of the host where the Cloudera Manager Server is running.

+The login screen for Cloudera Manager Admin Console displays.